Connecting Entrepreneurial Communities Conference

 Shawn Kaskie, Extension Educator, Rural Prosperity Nebraska

-Panelists - Alisha Juelfs-Cheyenne County E3, Molly Jeffres-Keith County E3, Doris Lux & Travis Barker-UNL eCoaches, Brent Custer-Broken Bow Entrepreneur
+Panelists - Alisha Juelfs-Cheyenne County E3; Molly Jeffres-Keith County E3; Doris Lux- UNL cCoach; Travis Barker-UNL eCoach, Brent Custer-Owner, Shelter Insurance, Broken Bow

 INNOVATIVE CHILDCARE SOLUTIONS